Talk with a Military Divorce Attorney Near You in Austin, Texas

 To ensure that you are receiving your rightful share of marital assets and retirement benefits as a military spouse, you should have an experienced Texas military divorce lawyer by your side.

 When a military family is contemplating divorce, they should understand the laws related to child custody and child support for military personnel and their spouse.
+We have experienced military family law attorneys and Texas military custody attorneys available to help.

 Child support in Texas in a military divorce will be determined according to the same guidelines that apply to a civil divorce.
 However, the child support amount cannot be higher than 60 percent of the total salary and allowances of the active service member.